I just got a great email here, and I gotta print this out.

 That's true.

-Every low pressure system that starts in the West and moves east needs a name.
+Every low-pressure system that starts in the West and moves east needs a name.

 Warm front, cold front should probably be named, and we should be warned about it.

-Yeah, that's we could make a mockery of this.
+Cold front, yeah, that's we could make a mockery of this.

-I I'll tell you what's gonna happen.
+I'll tell you, you know what's going to happen.

 I want to prepare you.